kenaryn/memoranda/surreal_memorandum.md

 - Click Build/Rebuild project

 *Nota bene*: `.jar` stands for 'Java archive" and aggregates classes, metadata and hypermedia resources.
-Jar file's format are intended for distribution.
+Jar file's format is intended for distribution.

 2. Package and import